 This fresh air would come from an adjoining unconfined space.
 When ventilating to an adjoining unconfined space, two permanent openings must be provided; one within 12" of the ceiling and one within 12" of the floor on the wall connecting the two spaces.
 See Options 1 and 2, Figure 4.
-Door(s) into an adjoining room can also be removed.
+Door(s) into adjoining room may also be removed.
 See option 3, Figure 4.
-Each ventilation shall have a minimum free area of one square inch per 1,000 BTUH of the total input rating of the gas equipment in the confined space.
+Each ventilation grill or opening shall have a minimum free area of one square inch per 1,000 BTUH of the total input rating of the gas equipment in the confined space.